farahsaleem1995/MedicalCenter/docs/Features.md

 - Optional filtering by role and active status
 - Supports pagination with `pageNumber` and `pageSize` query parameters
 - Includes deactivated users (admin override)
+- **Note**: All SystemAdmin users can view and retrieve SystemAdmin users in the list.
+Filtering by SystemAdmin role requires `CanManageAdmins` policy (Super Admin only).

 **Query Parameters**:
 - `pageNumber` (optional, default: 1, minimum: 1)